hschn58/Stock_Automation/Client_Performance_Chart/README.md

 This script generates a **comprehensive performance overview** for client account groups over the full investment timeline.
 It is part of the **Stock_Automation** project and is built for this company’s data structure.
-**Note:** This tool is not a general-purpose financial app — it assumes specific column names and input formats.
+**Note:** This is not intended as a general-purpose financial tool — it relies on specific column names and structure from company-specifc source data

 ![Screenshot](./Performance_Chart_Output.png)